Xinglab/rPGA/README.md

 ** Note: if --rnaedit flag is used, a file containing RNA editing events must be provided using -e.
 In this case, rPGA will disregard heterozygous SNPs that overlap RNA editing sites when assigning mapped reads to haplotypes.
-Reads that cover RNA editing sites will be printed to hap1.chrom.rnaedit.bam and hap2.chrom.rnaedit.bam

 *** Use these if you would like to supply your own personal genome mapping alignment files.
 If rPGA run mapping (previous step) is used there is no need to provide rPGA the alignment